RickvBork/Programming-Project/PROCESS.md

   * partly fixed color bug in pie chart generator
 * Found new bug
   * Colors of slices not consistent with labels
+  * Colors are dependent on the order of the 'winners' in the list
+    * Fix by building the dict up with changes per season in mind

 TODO:
 * Finish layout